Nirmal2411-ds/Plagiarism-Detector-Web-application-using-NLP-and-Machine-Learning/README.md

 # Plagiarism-Detector-Web-application-using-NLP-and-Machine-Learning
-Created an End to End NLP and machine learning based project using Python
+Created an End to End NLP and machine learning based project using Python and Flask

 ![Plagiarism](https://github.com/user-attachments/assets/0d6261ed-0268-4a71-9674-df528b349945)